 A Form A1 is completed and submitted together with a constitution (Only a one document constitution if the company is a LTD company, a memorandum and articles of association for all other company types).
-Company incorporation can be completed online at www.core.ie
+Company incorporation (for an LTD company) can be completed online at https://core.cro.ie

 Please also see Info Leaflet No.1 - Company Incorporation for more information.
 There are Required Steps and Incidental Obligations prior to incorporation of a company which can be incorporated using different Registration Methods.

 For information on a range of supports, both financial and non-financial, that are available to assist companies to grow, improve competitiveness, create employment and improve productivity go to Business Regulation website.
 The DJEI website also includes its support for SMEs.

 There are a number of company types:

 The shares in a company are owned by its shareholders.
 If the company is a limited liability company, the shareholders' liability, should the company fail, is limited to the amount, if any, remaining unpaid on the shares held by them.
 A company is a separate legal entity and, therefore, is separate and distinct from those who run it.
 Only the company can be sued for its obligations and can sue to enforce its rights.

 A single member company is a company which is incorporated with one member, or whose membership is reduced to one person.
 However, the company must have at least two directors and a secretary. (unless it is a LTD company, which can also be a single director company).